 Jameson Mining and Coal Company is the name in the background, with the name of the town (Annesburg, which matches the leaked map) written underneath.
 This location bears an interesting resemblance to the Paleto Forest Sawmill from Grand Theft Auto V.

-The town—which appears to be Blackwater, making a reappearance from the first game—features several buildings, including a mortuary, police department, and hotel.
+The town—which appears to be Blackwater, making a reappearance in Red Dead Redemption 2 from the first game—features several buildings, including a mortuary, police department, and hotel.

 Antagonist character appears again, this time in front of the Blackwater Grand Theatre.